WPFD Summit Tanzania

 The WPFD Summit in Tanzania is an annual event organized under the leadership of a selected chair from the World Press Freedom Day Committee members.
 The chair is elected through a voting process among the committee members, and both the chair and the host region rotate each year to ensure inclusivity and diversity in the celebrations.

-06:00 – 14:00
+06:00 – 10:00

 Media Fun Run

-Participants arrive, register, fundraising 5km run and bonanza.
+Participants arrive, register, fundraising 5km run.

 08:30 – 17:00